Developing a Tumor-Targeted Cell Penetration Protein

 All of the described particles (HerDox, HerGa, HerSi, and H2PO) could be formed by self-assembly through the use of naturally occurring, spontaneous intermolecular interactions that similarly govern virus particle assembly.
 The advantage to self-assembly is that it allows drug potency to remain unaltered during assembly, transport, and release into target cells.
 This contrasts from strategies in which the drug is chemically linked to a carrier molecule, which can alter the activity and potency of both the drug and the carrier.
 While stability is a concern regarding self-assembled particles, HerDox, HerGa and HerSi have exhibited stability in storage and in the bloodstream.
 An additional potential concern is the use of a protein derived from a virus, which has the potential to elicit an adverse immune response.
 However, unlike many viruses, therapeutic levels of HerPBK10 have not elicited an immune reaction in mice.

-This research has been funded by:
+Research in the Medina-Kauwe Laboratory has been funded by:

 - National Institutes of Health